 - X-ACTO Knife (and blades) and/or utility knife

-I haven’t tried it (yet), but this Olfa knife gets very good reviews.
-If you want a cutting knife with a little more grip, it might be the way to go.
+I have an X-Acto but the reviews on this Olfa knife got my attention.
+I haven’t tried it (yet), but if you want a cutting knife with a little more grip, it might be the way to go.
 And regular #11 blades fit in it.

 - Triangle ruler with a metal edge